MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 * Upload the necessary course materials to services like One Drive, Google Drive, Dropbox, etc.
 * Copy the respective shareable links and paste them into a Word file.
-* Upload the Word file to our platform as a lesson and title it as Downloadable resources or Exercise file.
+* Upload the Word file to the platform as a lesson and title it as Downloadable resources or Exercise file.

 ### Can we unpublish a course?